The legal steps of a truck accident claim include:

 - Do report the truck accident to the DMV (where required by law)

-- Do Not share the details of your injuries with anyone outside of your attorney and these required entities.
+- Do Not share the details of your truck accident injuries with anyone outside of your attorney and these required entities.

 Your truck crash lawyer should be ready to guide you through each of these steps.